Latest update: November 29, 2024

 For a tourist stay of up to three months, a (temporary) passport or a (temporary) identity card or a child’s passport is sufficient for entry into Croatia.
 All travelers must have an identity document with them, which must be valid for the entire duration of their stay.
 This also applies to children.
 If you take friends of your children under the age of 18 with you, they do not officially need a declaration of consent from their legal guardian.
 However, to avoid difficulties, it is recommended that you have such a power of attorney with you.
 If only one parent is accompanying their child, you should have the consent form of the other parent with you.
 In the case of sole custody, proof of this is also recommended.

 Note: Croatia is a member of the EU and since January 2023 also a member of the Schengen Agreement.
-Therefore there are no longer border controls if you travel via Slovenia or Hungary to Croatia.
+As a result, border controls by land from Slovenia and Hungary are now no longer in place, although there are still sporadic checks at the border with Slovenia.
 However, border controls are still carried out regularly at the Croatian border to non-Schengen countries such as Bosnia-Herzegovina or Montenegro.
 If you would like to drive to Dubrovnik by vehicle without crossing the border into Bosnia-Herzegovina, you can do so via the new Pelješac Bridge, which was inaugurated at the end of July 2022.

 It is also important to note that when entering Croatia from a non-EU country, no meat or dairy products may be carried.
 Before entering the country, you should therefore check the refrigerator of your camper.